AhmedBineuro/Toke/README.md

 ## What can you do with <em style="color:purple;">Toke</em>?

-With Toke, you can tokenize special characters and strings by adding them to context using the`IncludeToken` function to specify their name and character/string.
-Toke will automatically add a `TokenType` called `Identifier` with a token of `'\0'`  that will encompass any other remaining text or characters.
-Toke automatically consumes any whitespace and new line characters but it will keep count of which token belonged to which line.
+With Toke, you can tokenize special characters and strings by adding them to context using the `IncludeToken` and the `IncludeFormatToken` functions to specify their name and character/string *(more on FormatTokens in [What's new with toke?](#whats-new-with-toke))*.
+Toke will automatically add a `TokenType` called `NULLTOK` with a token of `'\0'`  that will encompass any other remaining text or characters.
+Then, Toke will automatically consume any whitespace and new line characters but it will keep count of which token belonged to which line.

 ## <em style="color:rgb(0, 176, 123);">What's new with Toke?</em>

-A new and simplified context-based API containing only 5 functions!
-With this new API you won't have to worry about setting array sizes or remembering to initialize and free specific variables.
+- Format based tokens!
+  - With format based tokens you can do a post processing typing operation to all remaining `NULLTOK` tokens
+    - This means that the format matching happens **AFTER** parsing the whole file
+  - To add a format based token, you have to provide the format validation function which takes in one `T_string` variable and returns a boolean value
+- Format validation functions
+  - Along with the format based tokens, there are a couple of pre-implemented validation functions like `IsInteger`, `IsHex`, `IsFloat`, and `IsAlphabetic`
+  - These function can be used or viewed to understand how the format validation works or used directly for your custom tokens

 ## How to use Toke?